Running Shoes Built for Men Are Holding Women Back

 Researchers from Simon Fraser University in British Columbia, Canada, have uncovered critical design flaws in women’s running shoes.
-The findings are shocking, as this footwear has hindered female runners’ comfort for years and likely prevented them from fully realizing their athletic potential and achieving top performance.
+The findings are alarming: this footwear has compromised female runners’ comfort for years and may have stopped many from reaching their full athletic potential.

 In a study published in the journal BMJ Open Sport & Exercise Medicine, the university team reported a “critical gap” in the design of women’s running shoes that fails to account for the anatomical differences of the female foot.